 If you see any errors, double-check the information and try again.
 Contact us for help if you have trouble connecting.

 If the connection is successful, green checkmarks will appear next to each field.
 Click “Next.”

-If you already get your Shopify messages in your Zendesk, Freshdesk, Help Scout, or Re:amaze account, you’re already done!
+If you already get Shopify messages in your Zendesk, Freshdesk, Re:amaze, Help Scout, Zoho Desk or Kustomer account, you’re done with setup!
 Data will begin appearing on all messages from this Shopify store in your helpdesk.
-Click “Next” to finish setup.
+Click “Next” to finish up.